Ulster Bank to close nine branches across Northern Ireland

 They are in Holywood, Warrenpoint, Dunmurry, Antrim, Ballymoney, Larne, Comber, Maghera and Clogher.
 The branches will start to close in September through to mid-October.

-A spokesman for Ulster Bank says more customers are moving to online and mobile banking.
+A spokesperson for Ulster Bank says more customers are moving to online and mobile banking.

 He also said all closing branches are within one mile of a free-to-use cash machine.